 If you’re out buying a car, pick the car that’s right for you – you’re going to be the one driving it, making the payments, and looking at it far more than anyone else.
 If you’re going clothes shopping, ask yourself whether you actually need anything new in your closet.

-If you’re passionate about something and really want to try it or explore it, go for it!
+If you’re passionate about something and really want to try it, go for it!